quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 different recovery approaches.

 ## congestion_state_updated {#recovery-congestionstateupdated}
-Importance: Base

 The `congestion_state_updated` event signifies when the congestion controller enters a significant new state and changes its behaviour.
+It has Base importance level; see {{Section 9.2 of QLOG-MAIN}}.

-The definition is kept generic to support different Congestion Control algorithms.
+The event is generic to support different Congestion Control algorithms.
 For example, for the algorithm defined in the Recovery draft ("enhanced" New Reno), the following states are defined:

 * slow_start
 * congestion_avoidance